learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

 Node.js `stream.Readable` implements `Symbol.asyncIterator`, making streams consumable with `for await...of`.
 This is how modern file processing pipelines are built: `for await (const chunk of fs.createReadStream('data.csv'))` — no event listeners, no manual `pipe` management.
-Similarly, MongoDB's cursor implements `Symbol.asyncIterator`, enabling `for await (const doc of collection.find(query))` — clean, memory-efficient document streaming without loading the entire result set into memory.
+Similarly, MongoDB\'s cursor implements `Symbol.asyncIterator`, enabling `for await (const doc of collection.find(query))` — clean, memory-efficient document streaming without loading the entire result set into memory.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>